DISCOVER the Joy of Music at OUR Award Winning MUSIC School

 GUITARS AND BANDS

 Caleb is a second-year Bachelor of Music student at the University of Auckland, majoring in Jazz.
-His studies have sharpened his guitar technique and deepened his theoretical understanding of music.
-An enjoyer of all forms of music, with a soft spot for alternative rock.

 As the lead guitarist for Auckland-based band Fan Club, Caleb thrives in the live music scene.
 The band has had the opportunity to open for notable acts like Ekko Park, Park Rd, and Coast Arcade.
 Caleb is passionate about crafting infectious guitar riffs and pushing creative boundaries during performances.